scikit-learn-contrib/imbalanced-learn/doc/over_sampling.rst

 other extra interpolation.

 However, :class:`SMOTENC` is only working when data is a mixed of numerical and categorical features.
-If data are made of only nominal categorical data, one can use the :class:`SMOTEN` variant :cite:`chawla2002smote`.
+If data are made of only categorical data, one can use the :class:`SMOTEN` variant :cite:`chawla2002smote`.
 The algorithm changes in two ways:

 * the nearest neighbors search does not rely on the Euclidean distance.
 Indeed, the value difference metric (VDM) also implemented in the class